mblayman/markwiki/markwiki/templates/MarkWiki/Introduction.md

 ### Getting Started

-MarkWiki requires a few steps to get going.
+MarkWiki requires just a couple of steps to get going.
 Fire up the command line and follow along!

 1. Install it.
 2. Run the built-in web server.